acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 Typical instances of proper names are geographic places (*Philadelphia*), persons (*Judge Jenkins*), companies (*Morgan Stanley & Co.*), newspaper titles (*The New York Times*), political, social or financial institution names (*Congress, European Investment
 Bank* ).
 Proper names can include noun modifiers or be heads of a definite or indefinite description.
-In this case, the whole description has to be marked up, not just the head.

 > (10.a)  *\[Bertolt <ins>Brecht</ins>\]* (full name)